AmmarovTou/ChatWebApp/README.md

 -The admin can add and delete a user.

--The user can chat with other users in realtime using HTML5 web socket rather than using long pooling techniques to achieve realtime chatting.
+-The user can chat with other users in realtime using HTML5 web socket rather than using long polling techniques to achieve realtime chatting.

 -JSON was used for messages between the client and the server.